keshavskn123/alu-verilog/README.md

 # 4-bit ALU in Verilog 🚀

 This project implements a **4-bit Arithmetic Logic Unit (ALU)** in Verilog, along with a testbench and waveform analysis using GTKWave.
-It demonstrates **digital logic design, simulation, and verification skills**, which are highly relevant for VLSI roles (e.g., Cadence internship).
+It demonstrates **digital logic design, simulation, and verification skills**, which are highly relevant for VLSI roles.

 ---